george-language/george-language.github.io/book/chapter3.2.md

 ## Loops

 When you need to run a block of code multiple times, you use a **loop**.
 Loops let your program “cycle” through code, whether that’s repeating an action _x_ number of times or continuing until a condition changes.

 GLang gives you two main ways to loop: `while` and `walk`.

 ## `while`

 A `while` loop is basically an `if` statement that keeps running **while** a condition remains true.
-If that condition never becomes false, your loop will run forever (and probably melt your computer’s hardware).
+If that condition never becomes false, your loop will run forever (and probably melt your computer’s hardware!)

 ```
 while true {